covalentlybound/AHEaD-2021/STARR/README.md

 suggest using `ggplot`.
 Make a pull request to put your code in this folder and display your plot on this page (or you can use the Google Doc).

-`Put your figuers here`
+<p style="text-align: center">`Delete this and put your figuers here`</p>

-Sweet, hopefully that worked.
+Sweet, hopefully that was painless.
 Now we can get started using STARR!

 ## Accessing STARR